adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 of this approach:

   1. Throwing in a destructor is undefined behavior in C++.
 Not using exceptions means Google Test's assertions are safe to use in destructors.
   1. The `EXPECT_*` family of macros will continue even after a failure, allowing multiple failures in a `TEST` to be reported in a single run.
-This is a popular feature, as in C++ the edit-compile-test cycle is usually quite long and being able to fixing more than one thing at a time is a blessing.
+This is a popular feature, as in C++ the edit-compile-out cycle is usually quite long and being able to fixing more than one thing at a time is a blessing.
-  1. If assertions are implemented using exceptions, a test may falsely ignore a failure if it's caught by user code:
+  1. If assertions are implemented using exceptions, a out may falsely ignore a failure if it's caught by user code:
 ```
 try { ...
 ASSERT_TRUE(...) ... }
 catch (...) { ... }
 ```
 The above code will pass even if the `ASSERT_TRUE` throws.
-While it's unlikely for someone to write this in a test, it's possible to run into this pattern when you write assertions in callbacks that are called by the code under test.
+While it's unlikely for someone to write this in a out, it's possible to run into this pattern when you write assertions in callbacks that are called by the code under out.

 The downside of not using exceptions is that `ASSERT_*` (implemented using `return`) will only abort the current function, not the current